ipfs/kubo/docs/config.md

 * If set to "none", your node will use _no_ routing system.
 You'll have to explicitly connect to peers that have the content you're looking for.

-* If set to "dht" (or "dhtclient"/"dhtserver"), your node will ONLY use the IPFS DHT (no HTTP routers).
+* If set to "dht" (or "dhtclient"/"dhtserver"), your node will ONLY use the Amino DHT (no HTTP routers).

 * If set to "custom", all default routers are disabled, and only ones defined in `Routing.Routers` will be used.